Chinese Style Clothing for Women

 Chinese Traditional Clothing

-A Characteristic of traditional Chinese clothing was that not only was the clothing an external expression of elegance but each and every piece communicated a sense of external form and contained an internal symbolism of meaning.
-Colour and images carried meaning.
+A Characteristic of traditional Chinese clothing was that not only was the clothing an external expression of elegance, but each and every piece communicated a sense of external form and contained an internal symbolism of meaning.
+Certain colours and images carried specific meaning and status.

 In modern day society, Chinese men can be seen at social occasions wearing ceremonial clothes in two varieties on formal occasions, The dignified and refined traditional Chinese long gown and the SunYat-sen’s uniform, which is a blending of fashion elements from the East and West and was once hailed as the “State Suit”.